Milo1885/Tease-AI/README.md

     * @RandomLink - Run a random Link (dariobrun)

 *Added Command Filters:
+    * @DayOfWeek() - Will only show lines if the current day of the week is specified.
+      * Usage:
+      * @DayOfWeek(Friday) - Will only show the line if the current day is Friday
+      * @DayOfWeek(Monday, Tuesday) - Will only show the line if the current day is Monday or Tuesday
+      * @DayOfWeek(Monday, Not) - Will only show the line if the current day is NOT Monday
+      * @DayOfWeek(Saturday, Sunday, Not) - Will only show the line if the current day is neither Saturday or Sunday

-	* @FlagOr() Command Filter.
-Check multiple flags and will read the line if any of them are present.
+	* @FlagOr() - Check multiple flags and will read the line if any of them are present.
 For example, @FlagOr(Flag1, Flag2) - If Flag1 or Flag 2 exists, then Tease AI will read the line. (dariobrun)

-	* @CFNM Command Filter.
-When used, will only show lines with this Command Filter if the CFNM box is checked in the Domme Personality settings.
+	* @CFNM - When used, will only show lines with this Command Filter if the CFNM box is checked in the Domme Personality settings.

 * Bugfixes:
     * @RT() and @RandomText() were not working correctly (Stefaf)